fredcommo/aCGH_viewer/README.md

 9. Download the gene values

 ### The gene values are automatically updated with any change on the profile.

+### The confidentiality is preserved: uploaded files are instantaneously removed.
+Nothing is stored.

 ### Genomic plot
 ![alt tag](https://github.com/fredcommo/aCGH_viewer/blob/master/screenshots/screen1.png)